|

 Multiphase flow in microchannels

-are an integral part of process intensification as they overcome many of
+part of process intensification as they overcome many of the heat transfer

-the heat transfer and safety drawbacks of traditional batch and semi-batch
+and safety drawbacks of traditional batch and semi-batch stirred reactors.

 The goal of this research program is to